apache/cordova-plugin-inappbrowser/README.md

     iOS supports these additional options:

-    - __usewkwebview__: set to `yes` to use WKWebView engine for the InappBrowser.
-Omit or set to `no` (default) to use UIWebView.
-Note: Using `usewkwebview=yes` requires that a WKWebView engine plugin be installed in the Cordova project (e.g. [cordova-plugin-wkwebview-engine](https://github.com/apache/cordova-plugin-wkwebview-engine) or [cordova-plugin-ionic-webview](https://github.com/ionic-team/cordova-plugin-ionic-webview)).
     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
     - __beforeload__: set to enable the `beforeload` event to modify which pages are actually loaded in the browser.
 Accepted values are `get` to intercept only GET requests, `post` to intercept on POST requests or `yes` to intercept both GET & POST requests.
 Note that POST requests are not currently supported and will be ignored (if you set `beforeload=post` it will raise an error).
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened